-Naji Fateel.
-Human Rights Defender Naji Fateel is serving a combined prison sentence of twentyfive years and six months in Bahrain's Jau Prison.
+Human Rights Defender Naji Fateel is serving a combined prison sentence of twenty-five years and six months in Bahrain's Jau Prison.
+He has been imprisoned since 2013.
 Prior to his arrest, Fateel was on the Board of Directors of the Bahrain Youth Society for Human Rights (BYSHR).
-Naji was an active human rights activist who advocated for the documentation of human rights violations and encouraged people to form monitoring committees.100 On 22 June 2021, Ms Mary Lawlor, UN Special Rapporteur on the situation of human rights defenders issued a statement reflecting alarm at Fateel's continued detention and calling for his immediate release.101 Despite international calls for Fateel's release, he remains arbitrarily imprisoned.
+Naji was an active human rights activist who advocated for the documentation of human rights violations and encouraged people to form monitoring committees.
+124 On 22 June 2021, Ms Mary Lawlor, UN Special Rapporteur on the situation of human rights defenders issued a statement reflecting alarm at Fateel's continued detention and calling for his immediate release.
+125 Despite international calls for Fateel's release, he remains arbitrarily imprisoned.